 Russian trolls.
-We start from the 2.7K Twitter accounts suspended by Twitter because of connections to Russia's Internet Research Agency troll farm.
-The list of these accounts was released by the US Congress as part of their investigation of the alleged Russian interference in the 2016 US presidential election, and includes both Twitter's user id (which is a numeric unique identifier associated to the account) and the handle.1 From a dataset storing all tweets released by the 1% Twitter Streaming API, we search for tweets posted between January 2016 and September 2017 by the user ids of the trolls.
-Overall, we obtain 27K tweets from 1K out of the 2.7K Russian troll accounts.
+We start from the 2.7K Twitter accounts suspended by Twitter because of connections to Russia's Internet Research Agency.
+The list of these accounts was released by the US Congress as part of their investigation of the alleged Russian interference in the 2016 US presidential election, and includes both Twitter's user ID (which is a numeric unique identifier associated to the account) and the screen name.
+From a dataset storing all tweets released by the 1% Twitter Streaming API, we search for tweets posted between January 2016 and September 2017 by the user IDs of the trolls.
+Overall, we obtain 27K tweets from 1K out of the 2.7K Russian trolls.
 Note that the criteria used by Twitter to identify these troll accounts are not public.
-What we do know, is this is not the complete set of active Russian trolls, because 6 days prior to this writing Twitter announced they have discovered over 1K more troll accounts.2 Nonetheless, it constitutes an invaluable "ground truth" dataset enabling efforts to shed light on the behavior of state-sponsored troll accounts.
+What we do know is that this is not the complete set of active Russian trolls, because 6 days prior to this writing Twitter announced they have discovered over 1K more troll accounts.
+Nonetheless, it constitutes an invaluable "ground truth" dataset enabling efforts to shed light on the behavior of state-sponsored troll accounts.

 Baseline dataset.
 We also compile a list of random Twitter users, while ensuring that the distribution of the average number of tweets per day posted by the random users is similar to the one by trolls.
 To calculate the average number of tweets posted by an account, we find the first tweet posted after January 1, 2016 and retrieve the overall tweet count.
 This number is then divided by the number of days since account creation.
 Having selected a set of 1K random users, we then collect all their tweets between January 2016 and September 2017, obtaining a total of 96K tweets.

-We follow this approach as it gives a good approximation of posting behavior, even though it might not be perfect, since (1)
+We follow this approach as it gives a good approximation of posting behavior, even though it might not be perfect, since (1) Twitter accounts can become more or less active over time, and (2) our datasets are based on the 1% Streaming API, thus, we are unable to control the number of tweets we obtain for each account.